Date:2026-06-02 Click:35

 The best layout depends on the role of each axis.
 A base transfer axis may carry several upper axes and the full moving assembly.
 A side axis may carry a vertical unit and an offset tool.
 Consequently, the load path changes with every added module, so the full moving mass must be reviewed before model selection.

-Speed, Stroke, and Takt Time Planning
+Speed, Stroke, and Cycle Time Planning

 Speed should be reviewed with stroke length.
 A short move may never reach maximum speed because acceleration and deceleration take most of the motion time.
 A real cycle calculation should include travel distance, acceleration, deceleration, dwell time, and settling time.